Pine Street Creative Arts Centre presents

 Level: designed for complete beginners as well as enthusiasts who have some experience

-Wear: comfortable clothing (aprons provided) Bring: yourself - all materials provided
+Wear: comfortable clothing (trousers recommended).
+Please bring your own apron and towel.
+Bring: yourself - all materials provided

 Next level class: It is recommended students complete at least two beginner classes before considering more intermediate to advanced levels.
 Please discuss with your tutor.